eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 You may have already seen the updated signage at bus stops.
 As part of Go-Ahead operating some routes, the signage at bus stops along those routes needed to be updated.

-![A bus stop pole, coloured mainly blue](/assets/images/tfi/tfi-bus-stop-pole-crop.jpg 'New Transport for Ireland Bus Stop') Photo from the National Transport Authority
+![A bus stop pole, coloured mainly blue](/assets/images/tfi/tfi-bus-stop-pole-crop.jpg 'New Transport for Ireland Bus Stop') Photo by the National Transport Authority
 {: .caption}

 <https://www.transportforireland.ie/transitData/Design%20guidelines%20for%20the%20Creation%20of%20Public%20Transport%20Information_v1.pdf>